Vertigo and Vestibular Treatment

-do you know the 25% of all people presenting to the doctor have dizzyness? and 25% of these people have vertigo? so that is 1 in every 8 people who go to the doctor have vertigo. specifically trained and experience physiotherapists can treat peripheral vertigo successfully and get you back into life! no one wants to feel dizzy or nauseous for longer then they have to be
+Do you know the 25% of all people presenting to the doctor have dizzyness?
+25% of these people have vertigo?
+So that is 1 in every 8 people who go to the doctor have vertigo.
+Specifically Trained and Experienced Physiotherapists can treat peripheral vertigo successfully and get you back into life!
+No one wants to feel dizzy or nauseous for longer then they have to be

-yes we do! the most common for of vertigo is BPPV (benign paroxysmal positional vertigo).
+Yes we do!
+The most common form of vertigo is BPPV (benign paroxysmal positional vertigo).
 This vertigo occurs in your inner ear and happens when the otochondria (crystals) dislodge and start moving when you are not.
 It is commonly made worse by movements of your head and lasts for up to a minute.

-your doctor might also proscribe some medication to relieve the nausea or dizzy symptoms which can be helpful. if you have been proscribed any medications please let the team know asap as it can affect your treatment
+Your doctor might also prescribe some medication to relieve the nausea or dizzy symptoms which can be helpful.
+If you have been prescribed any medications please let the team know ASAP as it can affect your treatment

 create a plan of action and get you some relief.